“Diversity is having a seat at the table. Inclusion is having a voice, and belonging is having that voice be heard.”

 In working towards equity and inclusion, we have to take a serious look at ourselves, our own biases, and how it affects the way we lead and show up.
 We have to learn new ways of being, explore our own relationship to power and privilege, and unlearn certain biases that we were taught.

 Training can help us learn and further understand the systems of oppression that we are consciously and unconsciously a part of.
-Learning and healing is a life long process.
-While it doesn’t end there, we can expand our knowledge of diversity, equity, and inclusion and use that to bring about radical systemic change.
+Learning and healing is a lifelong process.
+While it doesn’t end there, we can expand our knowledge of diversity, equity, inclusion, and belonging and use that to bring about radical systemic change.

-Healing Equity United helped me go deep within myself to experience my own growth edge and work with it, rather than instructing me about what I needed to learn.
+• Healing Equity United helped me go deep within myself to experience my own growth edge and work on it, rather than instructing me about what I needed to learn.

 Subscribe for Email Updates